Apache–Mexico Wars: War with the Spanish

 In 1786, the Viceroy in Mexico City, Bernardo de Galvez, issued an Instrución to continue war with the Apache, but also to persuade them to make peace.
 Military operations intensified, but, at the same time, Apache who voluntarily surrendered and settled at the presidios were treated kindly and provided rations.
 Another factor inducing the Apache to make peace may have been the fact that New Mexico had made peace with the Comanche in 1786, and Comanche were now joining the Spanish in military operations against the Apache.
+During this time, the Spanish sold captured Apaches into slavery and sent them to Cuba.
+The Spanish would continue deporting Apaches to Cuba and central Mexico into the nineteenth century, a practice which Pekka Hämäläinen calls "New Spain's version of Indian removal."
 By 1790, most of the Apache bands, which had no central leadership, were at peace with the Spanish.
 By 1793, almost 2,000 Apache were settled at a dozen presidios, including 400 at Janos and 800 at El Norte (El Paso, Texas).
 The number of Apache still living in the mountains and deserts is unknown.
 Relative peace between the Apache and the Spaniards and Mexicans would endure until 1831.